Waflz/cryptdoor/README.md

 	Windows Only:
-    	 persistence         -  Install exe as a system service backdoor. meterpreter ip:port -  Execute a reverse_tcp meterpreter to ip:port. keyscan             -  Start recording keystrokes.
+    	 persistence         -  Install exe as a system service backdoor. unpersist           -  Remove persistence and exit.
+    	 meterpreter ip:port -  Execute a reverse_tcp meterpreter to ip:port.
+    	 keyscan             -  Start recording keystrokes.
     	 keydump             -  Dump recorded keystrokes.
     	 keyclear            -  Clear the keystroke buffer.
     	 chromepass          -  Retrieve chrome stored passwords.
-    	 bypassuac cmds      -  Run commands as admin.
+    	 bypassuac cmds      -  Run commands as admin. proxyupdate file    -  Update proxy list from file.

 Proxies
 =========

 If you wish to have your backdoor connect back to you through a HTTP/s proxy, there a few things we have to do:

-1. Edit the stubs/backdoor.py script from line 245-246, and fill in the values for the proxy details.
+1. Edit the stubs/backdoor.py script from line 312-313, and fill in the values for the proxy details.

 2. Get a DDNS pointed at your IP (proxying will not work without one).